Preventing Sewer Spills

 Cooking Oil Recycling

-City of San Diego residents can now recycle their cooking oil and grease at the Miramar Recycling Center.
+City of San Diego residents can now recycle their cooking oil and grease at the Miramar Recycling Center, and it is primarily recycled into biofuel.
 A cooking oil recycling bin is available to City residents for disposal of up to 30 gallons of cooking oil and cooking grease.
 There is no charge for the service.
 The recycling service is not open to commercial food preparation businesses.

 - Service Line Warranties (preferred service line warranty partner of the City of San Diego)